Online Session Locator

 Session Description

-The first session will be given by MathWorks personnel and show participants the basics of how to take advantage of MATLAB’s wide variety of functions when teaching Control Theory and related topics.
-Participants will get hands on experience building and running simulations on their own laptop computers.
-All Code examples and other materials will be provided to that attendees.
-Participants will be guided through a subset of the large volume of controls related materials available in MATLAB.
+The first segment will be presented by MathWorks personnel and show participants the basics of how to take advantage of MATLAB’s functions when teaching Control Theory and related topics.
+Participants will get hands-on experience in building and running simulations on their laptops.
+All code examples and other materials will be provided.
+Participants will be guid ... (continued)

 Speakers